protyushn1999/Youtube-Fampay/README.md

 ## How to run the project

-- clone the project to your desktop
+- Clone the project to your desktop
-- go to client and server directory and run <mark> npm install </mark> to install all the dependencies for frontend and backend
+- Go to client and server directory and run  **npm install** to install all the dependencies for frontend and backend.
+- Run the backend and frontend by running **npm start** in separate terminals